The Hundred T20 League set to launch in 2020

 Each team will be allowed to sign up for 15 players.
 A total of three overseas players can be signed up by each of the eight sides.
 13 of these 15 players will be selected via the Draft while two players will be wild-cards, selected from the NatWest T20 Blast that will be played just before it.

-How to watch the new English T20 tournament live?
+How to watch The Hundred tournament live?

 Main England Players to feature in the Tournament